 Edinburgh – Scotland’s beautfiul capital city

 Located between green hills and the blue sea, Edinburgh in Scotland is a world class destination like no other.
-You will fall in love with the people, their accent, the whisky, the pipes and bands, castles and tradition.
+You will fall in love with the people, their accent, the whisky, the pipes and bands, the castles and the proud Scottish traditions.
 It’s a busy city.
 Watch out for cyclists, trams and cars, and head to the Princess Street Gardens in the city centre to start your day with a tour of Edinburgh Castle.

 UNESCO World Heritage Site